 From 1905 to 1918, the US Army used Fort Omaha to train troops for its aerial surveillance program.
-The era when the US Army’s Signal Corps was stationed at Fort Omaha is mentioned occasionally in Omaha history.
-However, few people understand the extent of the work done in North Omaha, what effects it had on the community and beyond, and the role of Fort Omaha in the history of the US Army and beyond.
+The era when the US Army Signal Corps was stationed at Fort Omaha is mentioned occasionally in Omaha history, but few people understand the extent of the work done in North Omaha, what effects it had on the community and beyond, and the role of Fort Omaha in the history of the US Army and beyond.
 This is a history of the Fort Omaha Balloon School.

 Moving to Omaha